hargoniX/bachelor/thesis/thesis.typ

     get_wrapped(&array, index);
 }
 ```]
-Kani ends up spotting both failures and an additional one:
+Kani ends up spotting the failure and an additional one:
 ```
 SUMMARY:
+ ** 2 of 376 failed (8 unreachable)
+Failed Checks: attempt to calculate the remainder with a divisor of zero
+ File: ".../lib.rs", line 2, in get_wrapped
 Failed Checks: This is a placeholder message; Kani doesn't support message formatted at runtime
- File: ".../alloc/src/raw_vec.rs", line 534, in alloc::raw_vec::capacity_overflow
+ File: ".../raw_vec.rs", line 545, in alloc::raw_vec::capacity_overflow
-Failed Checks: attempt to calculate the remainder with a divisor of zero Failed Checks: index out of bounds: the length is less than or equal to the given index
 ```
 As we just saw we can use the `kani::any()` function to generate arbitrary symbolic
 values of basic types like integers.
 These basic values can then be used to build
 up more complex symbolic values like the `Vec<u32>` from above.
 However, there is
 one more issue than expected with the proof, the harness caused an error
 in the allocator for `Vec` because it is possible to request too much memory.
 Since the error is
-introduced by the proof code itself, instead of the code under test, we probably
+introduced by the proof code itself, instead of the code we wish to verify, we probably
 want to get rid of it.
 This can be achieved by putting a constraint on `size`
 using the `kani::assume()` function:
 #sourcecode[```rust